 For a bit of fun: Games = Arcades

-If you’re looking for something group friendly and definitely entertaining, Brisbane has a maze of arcades, game spots and escape rooms dotted around the city!
+If you’re looking for a highly entertaining group-friendly space, Brisbane has a maze of arcades, game spots and escape rooms dotted around the city.

-Try Strike Wintergarden for bowling, escape rooms and food nestled inside the cool Wintergarden complex.
-Or, check out Escape Manor Brisbane on Edward Street for the ultimate challenge.
+Try Strike Wintergarden for bowling, escape rooms, laser tag, karaoke and food nestled inside the cool Wintergarden complex.
+Or check out Escape Manor Brisbane on Edward Street for the ultimate challenge.
 Escape the room in 45 minutes or else…

-Want to know more?
+Want more options?
 Check out these 8 fun games, arcades and escape rooms in Brisbane.

 When the temperature drops (slightly) in the evening, head across the river to the Queensland Performing Arts Centre to catch a live performance of ballet, see a musical or be wowed by a piece of dramatic theatre.